uchicago-cs/chiwebsite/chirouter/installing.rst

 Running
 -------

-To run chirouter, you must first run mininet and the POX controller, both of which are in charge of simulating the network where your router is located.
+To run chirouter, you must first run mininet to simulate the network where your router is located.
 Running mininet requires root access, but running the chirouter executable *does not*.
 So, there are two ways of running chirouter:

 Running chirouter and mininet on a machine with root access
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~